 In order to make this interesting, you can add a touch of variety by choosing a theme or using a common thread.
 I know of a photographer who took a small beach ball with him wherever he went, and this ball featured somewhere in every photograph.
 Choose something and add it as a common thread to all 365 days.

-With the advent of Facebook, blogs, and Flickr, you can really make this interesting and even generate regular interest in your images.
+With the advent of Instagram, 500px, Flickr, and more you can really make this interesting and even generate regular interest in your images.
 Change your Facebook profile every day replacing it with your daily 365 Challenge shot.
 People will eagerly log in every day to see what photo you have loaded.
 Not only will this make you more enthusiastic but it will generate an interest in your images.
 The same goes for your blog.
 Upload a daily image and makes some comments on it.
 This way you can keep a record of the how, when, why and who of each image.
 This could actually turn into a form of photo journal in which you document your life over 365 days.

 This could be the beginning of a really fun experience.
 The bottom line is that you will keep your creativity, inspiration, and enthusiasm alive while at the same time learning and entertaining others.
 If you can find a way to make your photography fun and inspiring, it will never die.
 You will continually shoot photos throughout the year.